User Guide

 Meanwhile, in Table 6, internships C and D are not considered as duplicate

-internships, because they have different values for COMPANY_NAME
+internships, because they have different values for COMPANY_NAME.

 Field |